 Myth: My decking will be destroyed and my equipment damaged by all that Salt

 My Sister-In-Law lives right on the beach in Newport Ca. All of her light fixtures, iron fencing and even her LCD T.V's need to be replaced every three or four years.
-The salt is so powerful from the Ocean that her house 100 yards away is dramatically effected.
+The salt is so powerful from the Ocean that her house 100 yards away is dramatically affected.
 The T.V's are safe in the house you would think, but the electronics inside still get destroyed.
 Not so with your salt pool.
 The salinity level will not reach such a level to damage your deck or your equipment.
 So relax and stop hosing off your deck after the kids go swimming.
 Even if they cry on your pool deck don't panic ;).

 Myth: Salt Water Systems are always breaking down and are hard to use

 They are amazingly reliable except for a few brands that you should avoid.
 The only issue is if the cell gets calcium build-up it will stop producing, but simply cleaning the cell will get it working again.
-The SWG control panels have gotten more user friendly over the years and most will tell you the salt level along with LED lights to let you know it is operating correctly.
+The SWG control panels have gotten more user-friendly over the years and most will tell you the salt level along with LED lights to let you know it is operating correctly.

 Truth: The pH in a Salt Water pool is always rising and high

-Yes, this is a drawback with the SWG production. the pH does rise dramatically in your pool.
+Yes, this is a drawback to the SWG production. the pH does rise dramatically in your pool.
 There are ways to counter this.
 You can add Borates to your pool to achieve a level of 50 ppm and this will prevent rapid pH climb as the SWG is working.
 You can also invest a few hundred dollars in a pH (Acid Pump) and let that keep your water in balance.
 Not a major drawback but something you need to know.

 This is one of the best benefits of a Salt Water Pool - your pool will be easy to maintain as the SWG adds chlorine to the pool for you.
 No more handling of harsh chemicals or your chlorine zeroing out allowing your pool to turn on you.
 Plus the water is much softer and you won't have any harsh chemical smells to deal with.